otaviomacedo/aws-batch-simulator/README.md

 });
 ```

-The resulting distributions are about 21 minutes for Finance and 17 minutes
+The resulting distributions are about 21 minutes for Finance and 17 minutes for
-for Research:
+Research:

 ![](./docs/img/fairshare-finance-distribution.png)
 ![](./docs/img/fairshare-research-distribution.png)

-[//]: # (TODO: compute reservation)

 ## Retry strategies